 I. Abstract

-The OGC Points of Interest (POI) conceptual model is an open data model for representing information about POI.
-It is defined through a Unified Modeling Language (UML) object model.
+The OGC Points of Interest (POI) Conceptual Model is an open data model for representing information about POI.
+The model is defined using a Unified Modeling Language (UML) object model.
 This UML model extends the ISO Technical Committee 211 (TC211) conceptual model standards for spatial and temporal data.
-Building on the ISO foundation assures that the features described in the POI Models share the same spatial-temporal universe as described by related standards (e.g., CityGML).
+Building on the ISO foundation assures that the features described in the POI Model share the same spatiotemporal universe as described by related standards (e.g., CityGML).

-The aim of developing the OGC POI conceptual model is to reach a common definition of the basic entities, attributes, and relations of “points of interest.”
-In the broadest terms, a point of interest is a location about which information of general interest is available.
+The goal for developing the OGC POI Conceptual Model is to reach a common definition of the basic entities, attributes, and relations of “points of interest.”
+In the broadest terms, a POI is a location about which information of general interest is available.
 A POI can be as simple as a set of coordinates and an identifier, or more complex such as a three-dimensional model of a building with names in various languages, information about open and closed hours, and a civic address.

 II.
 Keywords